-Lodging is available at Princeton Theological Seminary’s Erdman Center starting at $70 per night, including tax.
+Lodging is available at Princeton Theological Seminary’s Erdman Center starting at $70 per night.
 Click here for more information.

 The conference will be subject to Princeton Theological Seminary’s COVID-19 protocols.
-Currently, all visitors are expected to be vaccinated and to wear masks indoors except when eating or drinking.
+Currently, all visitors are expected to be vaccinated (including a booster) and to wear masks indoors except when eating or drinking.
 Any further updates to this policy will be posted here.

 The conference attendance will be limited by Princeton Theological Seminary’s COVID-19 protocols; currently, the maximum attendance is 150.
 Therefore, we ask that anyone who registers, but discovers that he/she is unable to attend, to please inform William Gonch at email@example.com so he can give the spot to another guest.
 Further updates will be listed here.